What Is a Title Insurance Policy?

 - This process continues, and over time, the property description involves larger and larger parcels of land.

-- Eventually, the searcher finds the U. S. patent.
+- Eventually, the searcher finds the original U. S. patent.

 Other Factors Affecting Title